Unlocking the promise of digital

 Digital infrastructure has long been considered an engine for economic growth and a beacon for private sector investment.
 The launch of the Mayor of London’s ‘Smart London Plan’ this month highlights the degree to which local authorities are now turning to data and technology to provide better public services and more broadly improve the lives of citizens.
 Unlocking the promise of digital in this way requires new, unfamiliar levels of collaboration at scale, between public and private bodies and underpinned by shared values.

 Where we can align opportunities for private sector investment with the potential to deliver improved public outcomes, we can make a real difference to society and the economy.
-One of the most powerful tools for doing this is digital masterplanning. ”Rick Robinson Digital Property and Cities Leader
+One of the most powerful tools for doing this is digital masterplanning. ”Rick Robinson Former Property Leader

 Once considered peripheral, how we embed the right digital infrastructure to shape urban spaces is a growing priority for planners, local authorities and investors alike.
 And if we combine our shared values with a real commitment to practical execution, we can create communities that enjoy:

 1. Greater economic participation

 Even in wealthy countries, many regions suffer from unreliable or slow internet service – with poorer areas often the last to receive network upgrades.
 Without common levels of connectivity, equal opportunities for all to participate in the digital economy cannot be realised.

 To solve this problem, smaller regions or districts are joining forces across boundaries, aggregating their demand so it’s more attractive for telecommunications suppliers to respond, and for digital skills development programmes to engage.
 This in turn increases the opportunities for local communities and businesses to participate in the digital economy.

 Initiatives like the Creative Digital City in Guadalajara, Mexico, have done this.
 Demonstrating how district-level regeneration can thoughtfully blend physical and digital elements for the benefit of the whole community.